jizhou-github/wakeSchool/README.md

-# WakeSchool (MATLAB App) — Hydrodynamics-aware Agent-Based Fish Schooling Model
+# WakeSchool (MATLAB App) — Agent-Based Fish Schooling Model Coupling Realtime Hydrodynamics

 WakeSchool is a **MATLAB App Designer** interface for an agent-based fish schooling simulator that couples:
 - **Social/behavioral interaction rules** (agent-based model), and
 - **Hydrodynamic interactions**, including **wake effects** (and optional potential-flow effects).

 This repository is currently a **preliminary public release**.
-Several UI options are intentionally **disabled at runtime** (e.g., in `RunButtonPushed`) because those functions are not fully validated yet.
+Several UI options are intentionally **disabled at runtime** (e.g., in `Save & Replay`) because those functions are not fully validated yet.
 I am sharing the app early to make it easier for others to test, give feedback, and help shape the next development steps.

 ---